2007

 So when you take up your positions on the ramparts tomorrow, fear not thy enemy and their questions.
 Score maximum hits by first answering all questions that you’re certain you can do, and then making sure you have the time to double-check the answers to these questions.

 Should the enemy launch a Level 99 super-duper fireball at you that you know you can’t repel, MOVE TO THE NEXT QUESTION.
-Let the fireball kill those who do.
+Let the fireball kill those who don’t.
 Keep moving.

 Should you get waylaid and ambushed by the enemy at a seemingly routine question, jump out of the trap and MOVE TO THE NEXT QUESTION.
 Come back when you have the time.
 Keep moving.